scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

     scf_params={"mixfrac": 0.7},
     )

-We see that the first two parameters passed to the `CalcEnergy` function are the `nmax` and `lmax` quantum numbers, which specify the number of eigenstates to compute.
+We see that the first two parameters passed to the :code:`CalcEnergy` function are the :code:`nmax` and :code:`lmax` quantum numbers, which specify the number of eigenstates to compute.
 Precisely speaking, there is a unique Hamiltonian for each value of the angular quantum number :math:`l` (and in a spin-polarized calculation, also for each spin quantum number).
-The sparse diagonilization routine then computes the first `nmax` eigenvalues for each Hamiltonian.
+The sparse diagonilization routine then computes the first :code:`nmax` eigenvalues for each Hamiltonian.
 In atoMEC, these diagonilizations can be run in parallel since they are independent for each value of :math:`l`.
 This is done by setting the :code:`config.numcores` variable to the number of cores desired (:code:`config.numcores=-1` uses all the available cores) and handled via the joblib library :cite:`joblib`.

 The remaining parameters passed to the :code:`CalcEnergy` function are optional; in the above, we have specified a grid size of 1500 points and a mixing fraction :math:`\alpha=0.7`.
-The above code automatically prints the output seen in Fig. ??.
+The above code automatically prints the output seen in Fig. 5.
 This output shows the SCF cycle and, upon completion, the breakdown of the total free energy into its various components, as well as other useful information such as the KS energy levels and their occupations.

 .. figure:: SCF_output.png